danecando/with-firebase-user/README.md

 interface WithFirebaseUserOptions {
-  clientCertUrl?: string; // defaults to url provided in Firebase auth docs projectId?: string; // verifies the audience and issuer of the JWT when provided }
+  clientCertUrl?: string; // defaults to url provided in Firebase auth docs projectId?: string; // verifies the audience and issuer of the JWT when provided isEmulator?: boolean; // defaults to false
+}
 ```

+## Contributing

+Feel free

+## License

+Do whatever you want with this code